-The mission of the Maricopa County Air Quality Department is to provide clean air to Maricopa County residents and visitors so they can live, work and play in a healthy environment.
+The mission of the Maricopa County Air Quality Department is to improve the air of Maricopa so customers, residents and visitors can live, work and play in a healthy environment.

 The Maricopa County Air Quality Department is a regulatory agency whose goal is to ensure federal clean air standards are achieved and maintained for the residents and visitors of Maricopa County.
 The Maricopa County Air Quality Department is governed by the Maricopa County Board of Supervisors and follows air quality standards set forth by the federal Clean Air Act.

 There are five divisions within the Air Quality Department including:

 - Air Monitoring measures ozone, particulate matter and carbon monoxide levels throughout Maricopa County